 While her activist work has created an open space in public discourse which should ease the transition for those settling into the UK, it surely hasn’t been such an easy position for Bulat personally to be in.

 It is true that to incite change means to speak out, yet her recent election has come with the difficulty of being subjected to racist and xenophobic abuse by internet trolls.
-Bulat, on posting one video on TikTok, recalls waking up to over 200 abusive comments and one which even threatened sending a complaint to Labour.
+Bulat, on posting one video on TikTok, recalls waking up to over 200 abusive comments!
+One of which even threatened sending a complaint to Labour.

 Inspiring a generation